Mexico Digital Nomad Visa Guide (2024)

 The main benefits of this Mexico digital nomad visa alternative are the following:

-• You can stay in Mexico for up to 180 days,
+- You can stay in Mexico for up to 180 days,

-• Your passport or a travel document
+- Your passport or another valid travel document,

-• A copy of the identity page in your passport
+- A copy of the identity page in your passport,

-• A recent color ID photograph (3.9cm x 3.1cm maximum),
+- A recent color ID photograph (3.9 cm x 3.1 cm),

-• The filled-out visa application form
+- The filled-out visa application form,

-• A contract of employment (original or copy) or other certified document proving you have had a tax-free monthly income in the amount of ~Mex$59,087 (~$3,494).
-Alternatively, you can submit a bank account statement proving you have had an average monthly balance during the last 12 months equal to 5,000 minimum daily wages in Mexico.
+- A contract of employment (original or copy) or another certified document proving you have had a monthly income of at least ~Mex$73,257.65 ($3,737.95), after taxes, for the previous 6 months.
+Alternatively, you can submit a bank account statement proving you have had an average monthly balance of at least ~Mex$1,219,801.19 ($62,232.50) during the last 12 months.

 Who is eligible to apply for Mexico’s digital nomad visa?

-First, digital nomads of any nationality can apply for a Temporary residence visa
+First, digital nomads of any nationality can apply for a Temporary residence visa.

 This information is particularly important to EU/EEA citizens, who are often unable to apply for digital nomad visas in many European countries since those visas are mostly intended for people outside the EU/EEA.